 - nr-axSpA is a type of chronic, inflammatory back pain

-- nr-axSpA is an autoimmune disease which occurs when the immune system mistakenly attacks healthy joints, mainly in the spine
+- nr-axSpA occurs when the immune system mistakenly attacks healthy joints, mainly in the spine

-- Symptoms may last for 3 months or longer, and can come and go
+- Symptoms may last for 3 months or longer, and can flare on and off

 - Although nr-axSpA is a lifelong condition, there are many ways to manage it

-Both nr-axSpA and AS are chronic inflammatory rheumatic diseases that affect the spine with some notable differences:
+Both nr-axSpA and AS, subtypes of axial spondyloarthritis (axSpA), are chronic inflammatory rheumatic diseases that primarily affect the spine with some notable differences:

-- With AS, joint damage is clearly visible on an x-ray, but with nr-axSpA it’s not
+- With AS, joint damage is clearly visible on an X-ray, but this is not always the case with nr-axSpA

-- AS typically impacts more men than women, and while it tends to affect men in the lower back and buttocks, women are more affected in the hips, neck, shoulders and knees.
+- While both present differently in everyone, AS tends to impact men in the lower back and buttocks, and impacts women more in the hips, neck, shoulders, and knees

-- With nr-axSpA, women typically have more widespread pain that can contribute to a delayed diagnosis compared to men
+- With nr-axSpA, women typically have more widespread pain that can lead to a delayed diagnosis compared to men